Background Knowledge Probe (ALC)

 Workflow

-The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity within an Active Learning Classroom.
+The following workflow is meant to guide how to facilitate a Background Knowledge Probe learning activity within an Active Learning Classroom.

 Pre-Class